maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```{C}
 log("Something went wrong!");
 ```
 The text will be printed in the bottom part of the debug window.
+Press Ctrl + ~ to see it.

 Sometimes it is more easy to check if some requirements are met.
 ```{C}